Sulay35/evolution_p5/README.md

 + _pull_request_5_chart_ : statistics added :
   - Using `chart.js`
   - TO ADD :
-    + Proportion chart because it's only number chart -> percentages
+    + Proportion chart because it's only number of blobs -> percentages
     + Y axis responsive

 ## Features to add :